AxonC/university-sdi-project/documentation/trekstar-documentation.md

 The implementation of a merge sort algorithm was determined to be necessary in order to benefit from the higher efficiency of sorting using the binary search algorithm, as described below.
 The merge sort algorithm was used as when compared to other alternatives, such as quick sort, merge sort is more efficient on larger datasets.
 While the testing was completed with small numbers of projects, it is likely that, if this software was to be used in the real world, there may be hundreds of thousands of projects sorted in the projects list.

-Further discussion of the time complexity of merge sort can be found in [INSERT SECTION LINK HERE].
+Further discussion of the time complexity of merge sort can be found in [Computational Efficiency](#computational-efficiency).

 ## Binary Search